-Motörhead’s Lemmy has read Shakespeare’s work more than people would assume.
+Motörhead’s Lemmy has read Shakespeare’s work more times than people would assume.
 Richard III is his favourite.
-Nikki Sixx was originally going to publish a poetry book in 1990, but it never got published because he wanted it to be as available in record stores as much as book stores.
+Nikki Sixx was originally going to publish a poetry book in 1990, but it never got published because he wanted it to be as much available in record stores as book stores.
 If it was Madonna, it would be a different story.
+Nikki’s book was going to be titled An Education in Rebellion.
 Otep Shamaya, however, succeeding in publishing her poetry and short stories.
-Unlike most metalheads, Rob Halford has been wanting to write his autobiography for a very long time (ever since he left the band in 1992).
-The title that he envisioned was The Life of the Metal God.
+Unlike most metalheads, Rob Halford has been wanting to write his tell-all for a very long time (ever since he left the band in 1992).
+The title that he rightly envisioned was The Life of the Metal God.
 In 2002, Lemmy told Rob that the best approach is to get an author to interview him while he talks into a tape machine.

 “I know quite a famous science fiction writer.
 She deals mostly with the kind of science fiction which exists within the realm of horror.
 She inspired me to take up the pen and put a book together.
 It was terrific really because it overwhelmed me, I couldn’t stop, but it was intense writing – 4 or 5 hours per day.”

 In 1991, Rob generalized about the subject (when being interviewed for Metal Maniacs):